AWS Redshift Advanced

 • is a distributed queuing system that is optimized for horizontal scalability, not for single-threaded sending or receiving speeds.

-• A single client can send or receive Amazon SQS messages at a rate of about 5 to 50 messages per second.
-Higher receive performance can be achieved by requesting multiple messages (up to 10) in a single call.
+• Higher receive performance can be achieved by requesting multiple messages (up to 10) in a single call.

 Durability & Availability